 - Wireless charging support

-The iPhone 12 might be junior to the iPhone 12 Pro models, but that doesn't mean Apple has given it any less of a processor.
-It gets the A14 Bionic processor, as do all the other iPhone 12 models, which brings more power, greater efficiencies and boosts the performance over older iPhone models.
+The iPhone 12 might be junior to the iPhone 12 Pro models, but that doesn't mean Apple gave it any less of a processor.
+It gets the A14 Bionic processor, as did all the other iPhone 12 models, which brings more power, greater efficiencies and boosts the performance over older iPhone models.

 As you would expect, you get buttery smooth menu swiping and games and apps will load faster than previous iPhone models, but you'll also get camera features previously unavailable on an iPhone in this position.